 Vaginal yeast infection

 Yeast infections can also cause uncomfortable vaginal itching and irritation.
 It may also cause your body to produce a heavy and thick discharge that looks like cottage cheese.
-It’s estimated that three out of every four women will have a yeast infection at least once in their lifetime.

 Diaper rash

 A diaper rash can be the result of a yeast infection because of its warm and moist environment.
 The infection breeds in the creases of the skin, such as the groin or buttock folds.
-Red dots may appear around it.
+Discolored dots may appear around it.

 Invasive candidiasis

 If the fungus spreads to other parts of body, such as the bloodstream, it’s considered invasive.
-This condition is very serious and even life-threatening at times.
+This condition is very serious and even life threatening at times.
 It can affect all parts of the body.
 This includes the:

 • blood